Amog-OS/AmogOS/README.md

 (please note that by downloading amogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGU-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods.)

 Update: This is a experimental beta x86 iso build.
-It is a live USB image designed for VMs.
-Note it doesn't have internet tho unless you use it in a VM!
+It is a live USB image designed for VMs. **NOTE : The vm may or may not have internet**
 https://mega.nz/file/JX5iwDbJ#OzVrlyEoAJUrXFMaumM8GxlcP6b99EwPGdb8SjidzVQ

 ## Website :